Skip to main content

 • optimization

-• “It's only been three weeks since the last review and the game is currently optimized to such an extent that the idiots in the triple A industry should take an example.
-I have 120 fps on high settings on a 4060 card with 8GB RAM, which is about 50 more than the last time I played.
+• “It's only been three weeks since the last review and the game is currently optimized to such an extent that AAA industry titles should take notice.
+I have 120 fps on high settings with a 4060 card and 8GB RAM, about 50 frames more than last time I played.
 Good job.”

-• “Definitely in the optimization department, I have a pretty beefy PC and I'm averaging 40 frames on high, which isn't half bad to be honest.”
+• “Definitely in the optimization department, I have a pretty beefy PC and I'm averaging 40 frames per second on high settings, which isn't half bad to be honest.”

 • music